 An employee being injured can be a stressful time for all involved, only to be exacerbated if the affected employee and employer relationship deteriorates within the employee’s time away from work.
-It is common to see injured employees apprehensive about returning to work, leading to extensions of anticipated return dates, and additional leave and illness as the lack of support and rehabilitation of injury result in psychosocial suffering.
+It is common to see injured employees apprehensive about returning to work, leading to extensions of anticipated return dates and additional leave and illness as the lack of support and rehabilitation of injury result in psychosocial suffering.
 In response, we are going to define how employers can ensure a smooth return to the workplace for all!

 Communication

-Safe Work Australia advise that communication and early support are essential in assisting employees through prolonged illness and injury for an efficient and smooth return to the workplace.
+Safe Work Australia advises that communication and early support are essential in assisting employees through prolonged illness and injury for an efficient and smooth return to the workplace.
 This communication should be regular and follow the journey of the injured employee, making contact:

 - When the injury or illness is acquired